nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The other variables such as:

 a) `Metric` `MaxQuantity`
-- Are not allowed to be defined if there exist the same item inside InventoryBook.
+- Are not allowed to be defined if there exists the same item inside InventoryBook.

 b) `Tags`
 - Will be combined together if there exist the same item inside InventoryBook.